hybridgroup/tinygoledrace/README.md

 ### Hub

-`tinygorace/hub/{hubid}/ready`
+`tinygorace/hub/{hubid}/available`

-Published by the hub when it is online but not racing
+Published by the hub when it is available for a race

 `tinygorace/race/{raceid}/starting`